-- 173. Some Religious Orders have a system of annual or regular Visitation by the religious superior to the schools.
+- 174. Some Religious Orders have a system of annual or regular Visitation by the religious superior to the schools.
 This may involve a report on the school's identity and mission being prepared.
-This report should form part of the inspection evidence base in arriving at a judgement. - 174.
-Religious Orders are encouraged to align their own self-evaluation reports to the National Framework model such that it includes at least the ground that the Framework requires and, additionally, aspects particular to the religious charism of the school.
+This report may form part of the inspection evidence base, at the discretion of the school or religious order. - 175.
+The Catholic Schools Inspectorate does not require any school to use the provided Catholic Self-evaluation Document (CSED).
+In addition to whichever